UCLouvain-CBIO/2022-RSK-Nups-VIRO/README.md

 # 2022-RSK-Nups-VIRO
-This repo contains datasets and R scripts that were used to obtain the results described in the following article :
+This repo contains datasets and R scripts that were used to obtain the results described in the following submitted article :

-LIZCANO-PERRET, B. & MICHIELS, T. 2022. : Cardioviruses' leader proteins retarget RSK kinases toward alternative substrates to perturb nucleocytoplasmic traffic.
+> *Cardiovirus leader proteins retarget RSK kinases toward alternative substrates to perturb nucleocytoplasmic traffic* Belén Lizcano-Perret; Cécile Lardinois; Fanny Wavreil; Philippe Hauchamps; Gaëtan Herinckx; Frédéric Sorgeloos; Didier Vertommen; Laurent Gatto; Thomas Michiels

+traffic.

 - Rmd scripts are stored in the main directory, together with html outputs.
 - Dumps of intermediary R objects are stored in /rds directory.
 This allows to keep intermediary results in order to speed up the run of the script.